One of the finest of these early-80s Spielberg productions was Gremlins, a good old-fashioned monster movie that was just as funny as it was scary.

 Hoyt Axton was charming as the clumsy inventor dad, and Corey Feldman made an early appearance as one of Billy’s pals.
 There were also a number of funny bit parts: Dick Miller as a former army man whose fear of Gremlins came true in the worst way, and Polly Holliday (best known as Flo on TV sitcom Alice) as the mean-spirited millionaire who gets a memorable comeuppance.

 And then there were the Gremlins themselves.
-These little creatures were marvels of film technology, truly coming alive for the viewers thanks to effective and imaginative design.
+These little creatures were marvels of film technology, truly coming alive for the viewers’ thanks to the effective and imaginative design.
 They were created by Chris Walas, the same man who would later turn Jeff Goldblum into The Fly.

 The Gremlins’ imaginative voicing came from the likes of Howie Mandel and Michael Winslow (the sound effects king from the Police Academy movies).
 Their humorous vocal stylings kept the Mogwai from being too cute and the Gremlins from getting too creepy.